MischaU8/yumyum/exercises/modeling-exercise-48_sZRcTSyo59o.md

-select these faces and extrude them with lock distances enabled select the solid press Ctrl 2 to convert the selection to edges then add Phillips to all edges and you're all set
+select these faces and extrude them with lock distances enabled select the solid press Ctrl 2 to convert the selection to edges then add fillets to all edges and you're all set